osgi/osgi.enroute.site/_appnotes/resolving.md

 The resolver model provides an alternative (working inside maven if so desired) to establish a class path that optimises the whole application class path instead of just slavishly following transitively dependencies.
 Experience shows that organisations that use the resolver have a much better grip of what is actually running in their runtime.
 Not only minimises this runtime errors, it generally also makes it easier to migrate and evolve the code base.

-AConverting an existing build into a resolve based build can be daunting but the efforts are worth it.
+Converting an existing build into a resolve based build can be daunting but the efforts are worth it.
 For bnd users that use the workspace model the advantages will flow freely.